tosimiadesoye/beecommerce/README.md

 ## About the Rest Api:
 * Protocal: The transport is HTTP
 * The API Endpoints:  http://localhost:5000/
-* Type: GET, Post, Put, Patch
+* Type: GET, Post, Put, Patch, Delete
 * Response Format: Json

 ## Post requests